puppetlabs/puppetlabs-iis/REFERENCE.md

 process can use before the worker process is recycled.
 The maximum value supported for this property is 4,294,967 KB.

+A value of 0 sets this to unlimited.

 ##### `restart_private_memory_limit`

 Specifies the amount of private memory (in kilobytes) that a worker process can use before the worker process recycles.
 The maximum value supported for this property is 4,294,967 KB.

+A value of 0 sets this to unlimited.

 ##### `restart_requests_limit`

 Specifies that the worker process should be recycled after it processes a specific number of requests.

+A value of 0 sets this to unlimited.

 ##### `restart_schedule`